r10a/music-speech-classifier/Readme.md

 ```
 Figure 1: Accuracies of all classifiers without PCA, i.e., feature space = 60
 ```
-From the above figure, it is clear that CNN is the best performing classifier with accuracy of98.85%.
+From the above figure, it is clear that CNN is the best performing classifier with accuracy of 98.85%.
-SVM takes the second place with96.53% accuracy.
+SVM takes the second place with 96.53% accuracy.

 ```
 Figure 2: Accuracies of all classifiers except CNN with PCA, i.e., feature space = 11